marcellogalhardo/marcellogalhardo.dev/content/posts/2020/02/01/naming-factory-methods.md

 }
 ```

-# Conclusion
+## Conclusion

-As you can see, the Kotlin Standard library can be a good source of inspiration when designing code aiming for better discoverability between Kotlin Developers.
-Kotlin is a consistent language, and we can use it in our favor.
-Why not take advantage of that?
+As demonstrated, Kotlin’s Standard Library is an excellent resource for designing code that enhances discoverability for Kotlin developers.
+Kotlin’s consistency can be a powerful advantage — why not leverage it?

 ---

-> ℹ️ To stay up to date with my writing, follow me on [Twitter](https://twitter.com/marcellogalhard) or [Mastodon](http://androiddev.social/@mg).
-If you have any questions or I missed something, feel free to reach out to me! ℹ️
+> ℹ️ If you enjoyed the article you might enjoy following me on [Bluesky](https://bsky.app/profile/marcellogalhardo.dev). ℹ️